nukethebees/nukethebees.github.io/_posts/2025-04-14-arena-allocators-parser.markdown

 }
 {% endhighlight %}

-The allocation calculates the first available address and then calls `std::align` to ensure we've an aligned address.
-If the `align` call succeeds, we update our remaining capacity and return the pointer.
+The aligned allocation address is calculated using `std::align` and the capacity is updated before returning the pointer.

 {% highlight cpp %}
 auto ArenaMemoryResourcePool::allocate(std::size_t n_bytes, std::size_t alignment) -> void * {